 Many people in Germany are socially excluded.
 They earn little money and cannot partake in public life as they would like to.

-This inequality is salient in their daily lives: Low-income persons travel less often and cover shorter distances than persons with a higher income.
-Moreover, they often live in districts that are hardly accessible by means of public transport
+This inequality is salient in their daily lives: Low-income citizens travel less often and cover shorter distances than persons with a higher income, as various surveys have shown.
+Moreover, many of them live in areas that are hardly accessible by means of public transport.

 With MobileInclusion we investigate the relation of social exclusion and mobility.